Year

 provide scholarships to bright children from devastatingly poor families in and around his native

-The objective of this philanthropy was to provide recipients of the scholarship an opportunity to
+This philanthropy provides Indian recipients of the scholarship an opportunity to escape their

-escape their poverty-ridden backgrounds and build better lives for themselves, their families, and
+poverty-ridden backgrounds and build better lives for themselves, their families, and their

 ___________________________________________________________________